miracuse/miracuse.github.io/docs/classes/mage/index.md

 ### <span style="color: {{ site.mage_color }}">The Priest</span>

-A Mage that arbitrates between worlds and enforces the boundaries between them.
+Priests arbitrate the boundaries between worlds.
 They govern over the living and the dead, the worldly and the otherworldly.
-They can pull strange influences into the world or push them out.
+Some claim to serve the spirits.
+Others stand in opposition, drawing from one set of spirits to curb the influence of others.

 ### <span style="color: {{ site.mage_color }}">The Shaman</span>

-A Mage that draws upon the elements, pulling strength from their very concepts.
-The symbolic importance of each element and the balance between them are as relevant as their physical manifestations.
+Shamans draw on the primordial concepts of the elements.
+Not just fire, but the symbolic meaning of fire, as a representation of destruction and cleaning.

 ### <span style="color: {{ site.mage_color }}">The Wizard</span>

-A Mage that manipulates fundamental energies, such as motion and heat, by drawing inspiration from the practice of alchemy.
+Wizards are a recent historical development.
+They manipulate fundamental energies such as motion and heat by drawing inspiration from the practice of alchemy.
+Though many traditionalists are skeptical of something like a "Spirit of Gravity", Wizards have found a surprising degree of acceptance among Mage communities.